OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

 We have thus added two features from two individual maps (which have the unique identifier ``1`` and ``2``) to the :py:class:`~.ConsensusFeature`.
-Next, we inspect the consensus feature, compute a "consensus" *m/z* across the two maps and output the two linked features:
+Next, we inspect the :term:`consensus feature`, compute a "consensus" m/z across the two maps and output the two linked features:

 .. code-block:: python